 When things get overwhelming, sometimes you want to start over.
 But in the midst of professional and personal responsibilities, it isn’t always easy or possible to completely overhaul your life.
-Even if you can’t turn over an entirely new leaf, there are small changes you can make to your day-to-day life to help you feel more relaxed and ready to take on whatever you’re facing.
+Even if you can’t turn over an entirely new leaf, there are small changes you can make to refresh your routine and help you feel more relaxed and ready to take on those revise and resubmits, grading piles, and letters of recommendation.
 Here are our suggestions for how to refresh your routine.

 Get a good night’s sleep

 Sleep is the foundation of your day.
 Getting a good night’s sleep can improve your physical health, mental health, and emotional well-being.
 Sleeping well doesn’t have to mean sleeping in; although 7–9 hours of sleep is ideal, consistency is a key part of good sleeping habits.

 There are a few simple things you can do to gently coax your body into a better sleeping rhythm.
 Try going to bed and waking up at the same time each day.
 This may take some getting used to; setting an alarm to remind you when to head to bed can help you build the habit.
 Avoiding screens for at least an hour before bed is also key to helping your body wind down after a long day.